 NATE PEDERSEN is a librarian, historian, and writer in the Idaho.
-He is the co-author of Quackery: A Brief History of the Worst Ways to Cure Everything with Lydia Kang, published by Workman.
+He is the co-author of Quackery: A Brief History of the Worst Ways to Cure Everything with Lydia Kang, published by Workman, which NPR dubbed a best science book of 2017.

 Nate is the Silverstone Branch Manager with Meridian Library District.
 Until recently, he was a Community Librarian with Deschutes Public Library in Bend, Oregon and served as a member-at-large, representing Central Oregon, on the Oregon Heritage Trees Commission.
 He is the current Past President on the Board of Directors for the Deschutes County Historical Society & Museum.
 He lectures frequently on historical topics around the Pacific Northwest.

 Nate’s nonfiction has appeared in Mental Floss, The Guardian, Trail Runner, The Art of Manliness, Powell’s Books and The Believer.
 He the Wednesday blogger with Fine Books & Collections.
 His scholarly publications have appeared in the Oregon Historical Quarterly and the Oregon Encyclopedia.

 He lives in Boise, Idaho with his wife, writer April Genevieve Tucholke, and two dogs, where they enjoy the outdoor life.